Koleok/cliquer/README.md

 # cliquer

-Creates a group of related functions from a naming function and an array of some primitive value.
+Creates a group of related functions from a naming function, a value deriver function, and an array of primitive values.

 # Installation